WDWWW/aspnetcore-easy-testing/README.md

 - `AllowAuthentication`   : When server found valid authentication related parts and can make `IPrincipal`
 - `FakeAuthentication`    : What you want, just call this method and provide valid ticket or principal instance.

-If you provide `sheme` parameter, it will use `DefaultScheme` that is already configured in `Startup.cs` by your hand. :wave:
+If you don't provide `sheme` parameter, it will use `DefaultScheme` to fake that is already configured in `Startup.cs` by your hand. :wave:

 ```cs
 services.AddAuthentication("Bearer") // "Bearer" scheme is default authentication scheme.